What causes gestational diabetes?

 Can you get gestational diabetes from eating too much sugar?

-Gestational diabetes is not directly caused by consuming too much sugar, but your risk is increased if you are living with overweight or obesity.
-This applies to type 2 diabetes as well.
+Gestational diabetes is not directly caused by consuming too much sugar.
+But your risk of gestational diabetes, just like type 2 diabetes, is increased with living with overweight or obesity.

-As sugary foods and drinks usually contain a lot of calories, this means you could gain weight if you regularly take in more calories than your body needs, which increases your risk of type 2 or gestational diabetes.
+As sugary foods and drinks usually contain a lot of calories, this means you could gain weight if you regularly take in more calories than your body needs which increases your risk.

 There is no known link between particular foods and an increased risk of gestational diabetes.
 But certain foods and drinks have been associated with an increased or decreased risk of developing type 2 diabetes.
-Having a healthy diet and being more active can help reduce the risk of gestational diabetes.
+Having a healthy diet and being more active can help reduce the risk of both gestational diabetes and type 2 diabetes.

 What puts you at risk of gestational diabetes?